isabella232/journeys.en/help/using/about/aboutinterface.md

 In the **Home**, **Data Sources**, **Events** and **Actions** lists, a search bar allows you to search for an item.
 Use the left drop-down menu to search in names, descriptions or both.
 Use the **Filters** drop-down menu to filter the elements according to different criteria.
 You can choose to only display the elements of a certain type or status, the ones you created, or the ones modified in the last 30 days.

-In the **Home**, the list of journeys is displayed.
+In the **Home** menu, the list of journeys is displayed.
 A drop-down menu allows you to only display the journeys that use a particular event, field group or action.
 See [The journey designer's interface](../building-journeys/journeyinterface.md#concept_m1g_5qt_52b).

+>[!NOTE]
+>
+>Note that columns displayed can be personalized using the configuration button on the top right of the lists.
+Personalization is saved for each user.

 ![](../assets/journey3.png)